yashsharma127/aws-amplify-fullstack/README.md

 Before you can use this application, ensure you have the following prerequisites:

-- Node.js and npm installed
+- Node.js and npm installed.
-- An AWS account with Amplify, Cognito, and AppSync services configured
+- An AWS account with Amplify, Cognito, and AppSync services configured.
-- Git and GitHub account (for hosting the frontend)
+- Git and GitHub account (for hosting the frontend).

 ## Setup